blueskiy01/blueskiy01/README.md

 ## 🌟 About Me

 ### 🛠️ Developer
-- **System Developer** at Ålands landskapsregeringen.
-- Developed with my team mates the **ÅlexGPT**, a legislative chatbot that makes legal information more accessible on Åland by providing context-aware answers to questions specific to local laws and regulations.
+-  During my tenure as a **System Developer**, my team mates and I developed the **ÅlexGPT**, a legislative chatbot for the Ålands landskapsregeringen that makes legal information more accessible on Åland by providing context-aware answers to questions specific to local laws and regulations.

 ### 🌱 AgriTech Enthusiast
 - Exploring **AI-driven solutions** for sustainable B2C transactions and crop production.